Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

   [comment]: <> (is that right? or does the mapping fail then?)

 - *Match destination node by*
-  Select the field of the tree node attribute whose value will be used for the mapping.
+  Click the drop-down list and select the field of the tree node attribute whose value will be used for the mapping.
+The following options are available:
+  - **Key**
-  - **Key**: The key value of the tree node attribute is used for the mapping.
+    The key value of the tree node attribute is used for the mapping.
+  - **Title**
-  - **Title**: The title value of the tree node attribute is used for the mapping.
+    The title value of the tree node attribute is used for the mapping.

-- *Relevant Language*
+- *Relevant language*
-  Select the language of the attribute value used for the mapping.
-All active languages are displayed in the drop-down list.
+  Click the drop-down list and select the language of the attribute value used for the mapping.
+All active languages are displayed in the list.
 The drop-down list is only displayed if the **Title** option is selected in the *Match destination node by* drop-down list.